j4w8n/sveltekit-supabase-ssr/README.md

 Within the `(authenticated)` layout group, we have a `+page.server.ts` file for each route.
 This ensures that even during client navigation we can verify there's still a session before rendering the page.

-We check for and verify the session by calling `event.locals.getSession()`.
-Verification of the `access_token`, aka JWT, within the session is important, because sessions are stored in a cookie sent from a client.
+We check for and fully validate the session by calling `event.locals.getSession()`.
+Inside that function, we verify the `access_token`, aka JWT, and use it's decoded contents to help create a validated session for use on the server-side.

+Full validation is important because sessions are stored in a cookie sent from a client.
 The client could be an attacker with just enough information to bypass checks within `supabase.auth.getSession()` and possibly render data for a victim user.
 See [this discussion](https://github.com/orgs/supabase/discussions/23224) for details.

-!!!!!
-Even verifying the JWT is not enough to use information inside of `session` in order to render sensitive user data.
-See discussion link above. !!!!!
+!!!
+Simply verifying the JWT does not validate the `session.user` object, for using it's info to render sensitive user data on the server-side.
+See discussion link above. !!!